-The Company's main focus during fiscal year 2003 and in the nine months to March 31, 2004 was to undertake human clinical testing of phenoxodiol.
 The Company does not employ any staff directly but obtains services from Novogen under a services agreement.
 The Company has incurred losses since inception and expects to incur operating losses and generate negative cash flows from operations for the foreseeable future as it expands research and development activities and moves phenoxodiol into later stages of development.
-As of March 31, 2004, the Company had accumulated losses of \$10,493,000.
+As of September 30, 2004, the Company had accumulated losses of \$12,924,000.